 That amount surpasses the $2 million that Sen. Norm Coleman's campaign this week reported raising in the same period, and tops the $1.9 million that Franken pulled in during the last three months of 2007.

-But Franken's campaign also reported having roughly $3.5 million in the bank, about half of the $7 million that Coleman's campaign said it had on hand this week.
+But Franken's campaign also reported having nearly $3.5 million in the bank, about half of the $7 million that Coleman's campaign said it had on hand this week.

 Coleman has raised about $12.4 million for the campaign, compared with more than $9.2 million reported by Franken.